 – Sellers leverage product and technical sales specialists more effectively

 – Sellers leverage support resources more effectively and waste less time on low value, non-selling activities

 All of this translates into shorter sales cycles, bigger deals, and higher win rates – the keys to increased productivity.
-Research conducted by Aberdeen Group in 2012 found that companies that document and distribute their high performer best practices experienced sales cycles that were 10% shorter; sellers achieve 4% higher quota attainment and most importantly overall revenue growth was 7.9% better than peer companies.
+Research conducted by Aberdeen Group found that companies that document and distribute their high performer best practices experienced sales cycles that were 10% shorter; sellers achieve 4% higher quota attainment and most importantly overall revenue growth was 7.9% better than peer companies.
 So documenting and distributing your desired plays not only sounds good in theory but is also proven in practice to improve sales performance and seller confidence.

 Types of Playbooks: Playbooks come in three common forms.
 Sales Process Playbooks are the most common.
 Manager Coaching Playbooks and Jumpstart Playbooks serve more specific needs.
 Here is a brief description of each:

 – Sales Process Playbooks: When sales executives struggle with inconsistent seller execution a sales process playbook acts as a guide providing specific details on how to access buyers, incorporate marketing collateral, and utilize vignettes, case studies and scripts.
 Some of the more powerful Sales Process playbooks embed the toolkits specific to the opportunity and provide a forum for real-time feedback of the usefulness of the materials.